lindeskar/tf-class-intermediate/README.md

 Configure a remote state bucket for the project.

 *(note: remote state bucket for this project was added in step 00)*

+### 11 - Running an application

+Run an auto-scaled load-balanced application all set up by Terraform.